 The lifecycle of innovation management

-Many businesses have the want to innovate but operational pressures and external requests take precedence.
-Justifying budget and finding time to actually implement innovative ideas is a struggle for many businesses.
+Many businesses have the desire to innovate but struggle to do so amidst varying operational pressures and external requests.
+Justifying budget and finding time to actually implement innovative ideas is a challenge for many businesses.
 The full lifecycle of innovation includes four key elements that help drive them from an initial idea to action and a successful end result.
 These are:

 Our idea management software takes this further by breaking these phases down into incremental steps.
 Taking you through each stage of development in a way that is both concise and manageable but also likely to inspire your next move.
 These include: